mozilla/webxr-api/WebXR API.md

 *XRDisplay*: a particular device and method for rendering XR layers (e.g. Daydream, Vive, Rift, Hololens, GearVR, Cardboard, or magic window)

-*Reality*: the rearmost layer shown in a display (e.g. reality in a passthrough display, a virtual reality in a HMD, a camera view in a magic window)
+*Reality*: the rearmost layer shown in a display (e.g. the real world in a passthrough display, a virtual reality in a HMD, a camera view in a magic window)

 *XRSession*: a script context's interface to rendering onto a single layer and requesting changes to the current Reality